Thinkwise/docs/docs/sf/tasks.md

 ## Look-ups

-By specifying a task reference (between task and table and corresponding column comparison) it can be determined in which table the value for a field should be looked-up and entered.
+By specifying a task reference (between task and table and corresponding column comparison), it can be determined in which table the value for a field should be looked-up and entered.

 ## Conditional formatting